Programs & Services

 In 2006, NCS completed a substantial renovation of the Residence.
 In addition to the refurbishment of the entire building, the renovation added a seventh-floor activity room and adjoining rooftop garden, as well as a lower-level tenant lounge, training kitchen and dining area.
 For information on the NCS Residence, please contact Roe Piccoli at email@example.com or call (917) 677-4460.

-Louis Nine House, with 46 studio apartments for young adults who are homeless or aging out of foster care, recently opened in the Bronx.
+Louis Nine House, located in the Bronx, has 46 studio apartments for young adults who are homeless or aging out of foster care.
 Louis Nine House provides affordable housing and an integrated continuum of support services designed to help young adults, aged 18-25, achieve stability, maintain sobriety, and work towards the self-sufficiency needed to obtain and sustain permanent housing and independent lives.
-For information about Louis Nine House or referrals for housing, please contact Jeffrey S. Grunberg at email@example.com or call (917) 477-2470.
+For information about Louis Nine House or referrals for housing, please contact Jeffrey S. Grunberg at firstname.lastname@example.org or call (917) 477-2470.

-Six shared transitional apartments housing up to 20 chronically homeless men and women at a time.
-These individuals have histories of substance abuse and mental illness, which are challenges to maintaining employment and independent living.
-The programs provide a combination of a structured living environment, case management, psychiatric services, vocational education and job training, which enable participants to achieve stability and practice the skills needed to live independently.
-During their nine to twelve months in the program, each individual engages in cognitive behavioral therapy designed for individuals dually diagnosed with mental illness and chemical dependency.
-New Vistas and Transitions are highly structured programs for men and women, designed to support them in their journey to stable, independent living.
-For information on New Vistas and Transitions apartments, please contact Frederick Bryant at firstname.lastname@example.org or call (718) 402-3760.
+Transitions is a structured program designed to support men in their journey to stable, independent living.
+Transitions provides three shared transitional apartments housing up to 10 chronically homeless men at a time.
+These men have histories of substance use and mental illness which are challenges to maintaining employment and independent living.
+The program provides a structured living environment, case management, vocational services, and referrals for psychiatric services which enable participants to achieve stability and practice the skills needed to live independently.
+For information on Transitions, please contact Roe Piccoli at email@example.com or call (718) 402-3760.

 At the NCS Chance for Change Medically Supervised Chemical Dependency Outpatient Program, located at The Madison Avenue Presbyterian Church, we provide effective treatment for individuals who are faced with substance use issues.
 The program also helps people with substance use issues manage other life areas such as mental illness, chronic medical conditions, homelessness, unemployment and other life stressors.
 Although addiction may include a chronic relapsing condition, we believe change and positive growth are possible.
-Our clinic staff are trained chemical dependency counselors and mental health professionals who utilize evidence-based practices to assist the client with realizing their full potential and working toward healthy change through recovery.
-Our approach connects with each individual’s desire to change in a collaborative, respectful and empathic environment.
+Our clinic staff are trained chemical dependency clinicians and mental health professionals who utilize evidence-based practices to assist clients to realize their full potential and work toward healthy change through recovery.
+Our holistic, trauma informed and harm reduction approaches connect with each individual’s desire to change in a collaborative, respectful and empathic environment.

-Chance for Change currently serves about 30 clients a month referred through other NCS programs or neighborhood partners.
+Chance for Change currently serves about 34 clients a month referred through other NCS programs, homeless shelters, hospitals, homeless street outreach agencies, detox and rehab centers and other neighborhood partners.
+Our outcomes include a 75% reduction rate of substance use and a significant rise in the rate of clients obtaining and maintaining adequate housing.
 We have been expanding services and, in addition to individual therapy, offer 10 weekly group sessions addressing addiction, mental illness, trauma, relationships, anger management, relapse prevention and more.
 Chance for Change participants also have access to other NCS programs, including housing and vocational services.
-For information and referrals, contact Robert Yancey at email@example.com or call (917) 677-0723.
+We pride ourselves on being able to foster a community clubhouse environment so that the participants feel welcomed and part of a positive endeavor.
+For information and referrals, contact Robert Yancey at firstname.lastname@example.org or call (917) 677-0723.

 NCS’s vocational, educational and job-training program is available to all NCS clients as well as members of the East Side Homeless Network.
 OPTIONS is designed to meet the needs of individuals with histories of substance abuse, mental illness or both.
 The program focuses on developing participants’ economic and educational opportunities leading to employability and increased self-sufficiency.
 A variety of pre-employment and educational support is available, such as literacy tutoring, GED preparation, resume-writing workshops, individual and group vocational counseling, work experience through paid internships, and job placement.